ZE3Z/EECS-348-Project/README.md

  * Jacob R Richards

 Introduction
-Welcome to BOOGLE the Boolean Algebra Calculator and Simulator, an easy-to-use tool designed to help students and enthusiasts learn and apply the principles of Boolean algebra.
-This project allows users to perform basic Boolean operations and simulate their logic circuits interactively.
+Welcome to BOOGLE, your go-to Boolean Algebra Calculator and Simulator.
+This user-friendly tool is crafted to assist both students and enthusiasts in mastering and applying Boolean algebra.
+It offers an interactive platform for performing basic Boolean operations and simulating logic circuits.

 Features

-Boolean Operations: Perform operations like AND, OR, NOT, XOR, and NAND.
+Boolean Operations: Easily perform operations like AND, OR, NOT, XOR, and NAND.
-The easy to use and intuitive input and installation makes this calculator/evaluator a great resource for your Boolean needs.
+User-Friendly Interface: Our intuitive design ensures a smooth user experience, making this tool an excellent resource for all your Boolean algebra needs.
+Getting Started

-For installation and user information, please refer to the user manual in the documents folder.
+For installation instructions and user guidelines, please consult the user manual available in the documents folder.

+Documentation

+Documents Folder: Houses all essential documentation, including development, testing, deployment details, and visual aids like class and use-case diagrams to enhance understanding.
-The Meeting Notes folder contains a log of each member's individual development and contribution, sorted by each weekly in person Monday meeting.
+Meeting Notes Folder: Contains detailed logs of each team member’s contributions, organized by our weekly Monday meetings.

-The Source Code folder contains the C++ code for reference and compiling for Linux users
+Source Code Folder: Provides the C++ code necessary for reference and compilation on Linux systems.
+Explore BOOGLE today and enhance your understanding of Boolean algebra with ease!